 This is part of a series of interviews with inspiring travelers.
 Today’s interview comes from Nicole about her G Adventures China tour.
 See more about tours and traveling with purpose here.
-All photos are by Nicole except Pinterest image and title image.
+All photos are by Nicole except Pinterest image and first image.

 Tell us about yourself and your travel experience.